visualdatascience/2018/committee.md

 **[Daniel Keim](https://www.vis.uni-konstanz.de/mitglieder/keim/)**

-Daniel Keim is full professor and head of the Information Visualization and Data Analysis Research Group at the University of Konstanz, Germany.
+Daniel Keim is a full professor and head of the Information Visualization and Data Analysis Research Group at the University of Konstanz, Germany.
 He has been actively involved in information visualization and data analysis research for about 20 years and developed a number of novel visual analysis techniques for very large data sets with applications to a wide range of application areas including financial analysis, network analysis, geo-spatial analysis, as well as text and multimedia analysis.

 **[Hanspeter Pfister](http://www.seas.harvard.edu/directory/pfister)**